blade32232/blade32232web/docs/md/docs/systemdesign/systemoverview.md

 <hr>

 ## System Concept
-Brief overview of the System, what it does and its goals.

 The Tethered Flight Arena makes use of DeepLabCut-live to perform markerless pose estimation in order to capture the movements of a tethered animal (wing beat amplitude, head yaw and roll).
-This information is then sent via a socket into another program known as the Unity Game Engine.
-Here, calculations are performed on the data which is then used to manipulate the tethered animal’s avatar within the virtual environment (stimulus).
-These changes to the virtual environment are then displayed to the tethered animal via 3 screens in near real time forming what is known as a closed loop.
+This information is then sent via a socket into another program known as Unity.
+Here, calculations are performed on the data by the CAVE software which is then used to manipulate the tethered animal’s avatar within the scene.
+These changes or updates to the animal’s position within the scene are presented as a stimulus to the tethered animal via 3 screens forming what is known as a closed loop.

 Successfully closing the loop in such a way will allow for an increased understanding of the tethered animal’s behaviour and decision making as well as their ability to visually detect and target objects within the virtual environment, such as flora, predators and prey.

 ## Physical Setup

-The Tethered Flight Arena requires a variety of hardware in order to function properly, it is also likely that the physical setup will need to vary based on which species of animal is being studied.
-As such, this section is based on the requirements studying the behaviour of an Eristalis Tenax hoverfly as an example.
+The Tethered Flight Arena shown below in Figure 1, requires a variety of hardware in order to function properly, it is also likely that the physical setup will need to vary based on which species of animal is being studied.
+As such, this section is based on the requirements for studying the behaviour of an Eristalis Tenax hoverfly as an example.

 ![Camera](../../images/Systemdesignimages/image12.jpg#centered)

+<div class="centertext">Figure 1: An image of the Tethered Flight Arena.</div>

 **Specifications:**